vladigleba/vladigleba.github.io/source/_posts/2013-10-22-ways-to-define-a-grid-system.markdown

 I'd like to conclude with a quote by Mark Boulton that nicely sums everything up:

 > Aesthetics can be measured and more importantly can be constructed.
 If you want something to be aesthetically pleasing there are steps you can take to make sure it is going in the right direction. ...
-Well designed grid systems can make your designs not only more beautiful and legible, but more usable. &mdash;[Mark Boulton](http://markboulton.co.uk/journal/five-simple-steps-to-designing-grid-systems-part-2)
+Well designed grid systems can make your designs not only more beautiful and legible, but more usable. <footer>&mdash;[Mark Boulton](http://markboulton.co.uk/journal/five-simple-steps-to-designing-grid-systems-part-2)</footer>